fbpx

 After planting, water them well but avoid over-watering as this can cause root rot in young plants.
 Lastly, mulch around them to help retain moisture and keep weeds away while they establish themselves in their new home.

-Monarch caterpillar on milkweed blossom
+monarch caterpillar on milkweed blossom

 FAQs about winter sowing milkweed